 No Viable Alternatives?

-And what happened to the proposed buy back the highway concessionaires that sounded more cost effective than the yearly compensations that the Government keeps paying from public funds?
+And what happened to the proposed buyback of the highway concessionaires that sounded more cost-effective than the yearly compensations that the Government keeps paying from public funds?

 In 2009, Nutgraph reported:-